Acemartinov/websupport-client/README.md

 ## WebSupport API Client

 Done as part of an interview process for an internship position at WebSupport.
+A web interface which consumes a REST api, displays data, adds new records and deletes existing records.

 ### Secrets